LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Value of Data and Model Size

 \section{Value of Data and Model Size}

 In this section, we analyze the roles of model complexity (number of parameters) and of quantity of data in determining performance.
 As discussed in the introduction, analysts using fine-tuned LLMs will need to consider costs of computation in the fine-tuning process, as well as when making predictions from the model, costs which increase with model complexity.
 These costs may be traded off against improved accuracy from more complex models.
-Another tradeoff arises when acquiring more data: more data may be available that is from a different context and thus may correspond to a different data generating process.
+Another tradeoff arises when acquiring more data: extra data may come from a different context and thus correspond to a different data-generating process.
 Incorporating non-representative data in fine-tuning may or may not improve performance.

-In this section, we empirically evaluate these tradeoffs by varying the datasets used for fine-tuning, for example, by combining datasets, while holding the three test sets fixed.
+We empirically evaluate these tradeoffs by varying the datasets used for fine-tuning, for example, by combining datasets, while holding the three test sets fixed.
 To facilitate our discussion, we use $\mathcal{D}_{\text{data}}^\text{(split)}$ to denote a particular split of the dataset $\omega$, for example, $\mathcal{D}_\text{PSID81}^\text{(train)}$ represents the training split of the PSID81 dataset.
 We explore the consequences of fine-tuning based on a different survey dataset, or combinations of survey datasets, than the survey from which the test set is drawn.
 Recall that all three of the survey datasets we analyze are approximately representative of the U.S. population, but as shown in Section \ref{sec:survey-datasets}, they incorporate different distributions of calendar year, as well as different conditional distributions of birth year for each calendar year, where we include both of these variables in the text templates for the analyses in this section.

 In our first exercise, reported in Table \ref{tab:cross-dataset-eval}, we evaluate models fine-tuned using the training split of one survey data, $\mathcal{D}_\omega^\text{(train)}$, and the test split from another dataset, $\mathcal{D}_{\omega'}^\text{(test)}$, with $\omega \neq \omega'$.
 This exercise shows how training from data with very different distributions of birth year and calendar year affects performance; since FT-7B and FT-13B are trained using information about both of these variables and the transformer neural network allows for rich interactions, in principle, the model could be flexible enough to predict well across distributions.
 In particular, the PSID81 dataset has overlap in terms of calendar year and birth year with both NLSY datasets, and it is substantially larger overall.
 However, the results illustrate significantly degraded predictive performance when the training data and test data are from different survey datasets.